mohmaedabubaker09/docker_yolo_mongo/README.md

 ## Project Overview

-Lana Bot is an innovative project that combines modern DevOps practices with cutting-edge technologies.
+Lana Bot is a project that combines modern DevOps practices.
 It leverages Docker, Python, APIs, and MongoDB to create a dynamic, multi-container Docker application.
 Each container in this system plays a unique role, working together to process and respond to data in real-time using AI and machine learning.

 ## Architecture